LucasTuzina/lucastuzina/README.md

 Currently building:

-- **IGNITE** - Vector-based load management for athletes, combining data modeling with intuitive tooling for training optimization
+- **[IGNITE](https://ignitesports.io)** - Vector-based load management for athletes, combining data modeling with intuitive tooling for training optimization
-- **HICLIVE** - Bus sharing platform for large-scale events across Europe
 - **Privlix** - Modern local media player and library manager with streaming Platform feel

 Most work is private, but I contribute to public tooling when useful.